MatoTeziTanka/KeyHound/README.md

 ## ⚠️ Disclaimer

 This software is for educational and research purposes only.
 Users are responsible for compliance with applicable laws and regulations.
-The authors are not responsible for any misuse of this software.

 ## 🆘 Support